vitessio/website/content/en/docs/16.0/reference/vreplication/metrics.md

 VReplicationPhaseTimingsCounts the number of runs and _VReplicationPhaseTimingsTotals_ the total runs across all streams.

+#### VReplicationTableCopyRowCounts

+_VReplicationTableCopyRowCounts_ counts the number of rows copied during the copy phase per table per stream.

+#### VReplicationTableCopyTimings

+_VReplicationTableCopyTimings_ counts the time taken per table per stream during the copy phase of the stream.
+Unlike _VReplicationPhaseTimings_, this metric updates continuously, rather than being set once at the end of the copy phase.

 #### VReplicationQPS

 _VReplicationQPS_ is a list of QPS values for each loop of each phase of the workflow.